BT Broadband review 2025: Is it any good?

 Often offers cashback to new customers

-BT is well known for being generous with cashback offers, usually in the form of BT Virtual Reward Cards and extras that can include things like XboX Game Passes, temporary speed upgrades, various security software packages, cloud storage, and free access to BT Wi-Fi hotspots when you’re out and about.
+BT is well known for being generous with cashback offers, usually in the form of BT Virtual Reward Cards and extras that can include things like Xbox Game Passes, temporary speed upgrades, various security software packages, cloud storage, and free access to BT Wi-Fi hotspots when you’re out and about.
 It's also worth keeping an eye out for when they decide to waive their set-up and delivery fees, which they often do.

 Broadband near you